Aplonis/dec_to_bin.f/README.md

 # dec_to_bin.f
 My own little stand-alone *.f file.
+Tested in VXF Forth, SwiftForth, and gForth.

 One Forth word, `dec.to.hex`, accepts a character string of arbitrary-length containing just only 0 through 9 as a decimal value.
 Said word allocates memory of equal character length, filling same from right to left with ASCII HEX characters until both values are equal.